-A blood and marrow transplant (BMT) replaces a person’s damaged stem cells with healthy ones.
+A blood and marrow transplant (BMT) is a procedure that replaces a person’s damaged stem cells with healthy ones.
 This procedure is vital for some patients because stem cells in bone marrow create:

 - Red blood cells – to carry oxygen throughout the body